 Health Insurance Portability and Accountability Act or HIPPA is referred to as a set of rules declared in 1996, and then modified in 2013.
 The major law controlling your healthcare app’s security needs hasn’t transformed for more than 7 years.

 The best part is you won’t need to go through 100 pages worth of legislation striving to outline technical parameters for additional security in healthcare apps.

 The HIPAA Act includes:

 - Omnibus Rule

-HIPPA assumes the main role for healthcare organizations and patients.
-The act defines what parties can exchange information, how and to whom it can be disclosed.
+HIPPA assumes the main role of healthcare organizations and patients.
+The act defines what parties can exchange information, and how and to whom it can be disclosed.